bhishekarora/secure_data_transporter/README.md

 Transfer time will vary with BW

+You can use the bandwidth mode by enabling the -b option to send the payload in bandwidth mode.

 if ( target system inside L2/L3 switch)
 BW will be more and Time taken will be less e.g size of archive/bw

 if (target is remote and need ISP/External routing)
 BW will be less and time taken will be more

-1 GB on 1 Mbytes/s connection will take 100s
+To transfer 1 GB on 10 Mbytes/s connection will take 100s

 ** Please note your ISP uplink speed is in bits, divide by 8 before doing the above calculations